Approach – Theories

 Michael’s Philosophy is unique because of his 50/50 Theory

 This 50/50 theory proposes that you work at such a level of communication that you never get into battles or confrontations with your horse.
+It’s a working relationship where you both understand the importance of maintaining the balance and therefore make tiny adjustments, second by second to maintain equilibrium and keep the partnership alive.

 The Middle Ground Theory

-Michael firmly believes that there is not a bad horse born.
+I firmly believes that there is not a bad horse born.
 There may be bad horses about but they certainly didn’t start like that.
 Some are easier to get on with than others but all have some softness in them that can be developed if we know how to do it.
 The ‘middle ground theory’ helps people understand how to work with horses a little better.

-Michael has not met a horse that he could not help by widening the fine line to give the owner or rider room to work in again.
+Michael has not met a horse that he could not help by widening the fine line to give the owner or rider room to work again.
 He can achieve this with most horses on a home visit.
 Although, more extreme or established ridden issues, may need to come to stay with Michael for consolidated training.